Cover image of Boot Camp - Health System

 Minor injuries can be treated with only a bandage and/or morphine if the blood loss isn't significant.

-All of the above can be self-applied by equipping and pressing R on a keyboard by default (X on Xbox).
+All of the above can be self-applied by equipping and pressing R on a keyboard by default (RT on Xbox, R2 on PS5).
 Applying health items on a casualty can be done by using a contextual menu attached to the injured area/limb of the body.
 The only difference between self-treatment and treating others is you can be treated by another player while unconscious to prevent further blood loss and speed up the healing process.

 Medkit